-Understanding Wood Boiler Efficiency and EPA Ratings
+Understanding Wood Boiler Efficiency

 When it comes to wood boiler efficiency, too many are "high efficiency" boilers.
 How could practically all wood boilers be considered highly efficient?
 Is the term meaningless?
 Even informed buyers must find the landscape very confusing.
-One might think that a government website could help solve the confusion.
-However, even the EPA site listing approved wood boilers does not make clear which products will be the most efficient in actual use.
+One might think a government website could help solve the confusion.
+However, even the EPA site listing certified wood boilers does not make clear which products will be the most efficient in actual use.
 What is going on?

-Firewood, the Natural Fuel, is Difficult to Test
+Firewood, the Natural Fuel, Is Difficult to Test

 Wood and wood pellet boilers present unique challenges for establishing efficiency ratings primarily due to the unique nature of wood fuels.
 Firewood exists in various shapes, species, and moisture contents.
-Wood fuel changes states as it burns; going from a drying phase, to a smoking phase, to a smoke ignition phase, to a charcoal burning phase.
+Wood fuel changes states as it burns.
+It goes from a drying phase to a smoking phase, to a smoke ignition phase, to a charcoal burning phase.
 Each species of wood passes through these stages a little differently.
-Further, wood fuels do not ignite or extinguish quickly.
-Even wood pellets, which are highly processed, can have various moisture contents, pellet fragment size, and fuel value.
-For example, pellets made with softwood, counter-intuitively have more energy value than pellets made with hardwood due to the resinous pitch that is pressed into the pellet.

-To help compensate for the variability of firewood and resulting impacts on wood boiler efficiency during testing, most US test methods limit allowable wood species.
-Due to wide geographic distribution, red or white oak test fuel is accepted throughout the US.
-Side note: To be compliant in Washington State, Douglas Fir must be used.
+To help compensate for the variability of firewood and resulting impacts on wood boiler efficiency during testing, most U.S. test methods limit allowable wood species.
+Due to wide geographic distribution, red or white oak test fuel is accepted throughout the U.S. to be compliant in Washington State, Douglas Fir must be used.
 Washington State firewood markets are dominated by pine, spruce, and fir.

-Attempting to further reduce testing variability, until recently, all tests for firewood boilers required the wood to be cut into lumber with cross sections of 4" x 4".
+Attempting to further reduce testing variability, until recently, all tests for firewood boilers required the wood to be cut into lumber with 4" x 4" cross sections.
 The length of each 4" x 4" fuel stick is determined by a formula based on the depth of the firebox.
-After being cut to length, the wood is then nailed together with 3/4" spacers forming a test "crib".
+After being cut to length, the wood is nailed together with 3/4" spacers, forming a test “crib.”
 The crib of wood is basically a manufactured fuel pile nailed together with spacing in a neat, geometric pattern.
-Of course, that is not a realistic way to fire a wood boiler, so in addition to crib wood based testing, there are now at least two tests that allow for natural firewood to be used.
+Of course, that is not a realistic way to fire a wood boiler, so in addition to crib wood based testing, there are now at least two tests that allow natural firewood to be used.

 cribwood